pippim/pippim.github.io/hyperlink.md

     border: .3rem solid;  // let color default to text color }
 ```

+You can add more styling into your main CSS file if you like but, keep in mind
+there is a lot of CSS styling done in `hyperlinkRecipe.js`

 Above is optional if you would like a border around the Hyperlink Recipe Builder.